yurisldk/realworld-express-prisma/README.md

 The project is build using [TypeScript](https://www.typescriptlang.org/) for language, [Express](https://expressjs.com/) for routing and server framework and [Prisma](https://www.prisma.io/) as an _ORM_.

-For the moment the project uses [SQLite](https://www.sqlite.org/index.html) as database with plans to move to [PostgreSQL](https://www.postgresql.org/) when the api is ready.
+The project uses [PostgreSQL](https://www.postgresql.org/) for the database.

-For unit testing we use the [Jest](https://jestjs.io/) framework since it is what is promoted by prisma team to mock testing function that change the database.
+For unit testing it uses the [Jest](https://jestjs.io/) framework since it is what is promoted by prisma team to mock testing function that change the database.

 # Getting started